chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 En Passant

-Because a pawn can move two squares on its first turn, there is a special rule called en passant, which allows the opponent's pawn AS IF it had moved only one.
+Because a pawn can move two squares on its first turn, there is a special rule called en passant, which allows capturing the opponent's pawn AS IF it had moved only one.
 Consider the following picture.
 The black pawn just moved two squares from its starting position.
 The blue square is where the white pawn can move to and capture the pawn "in passing" (which is what "en passant" means in French).

 ![Chess_en_passant.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_en_passant.png)

 The idea is that the pawn would have captured the pawn while it was moving through that square.
 The En Passant rule helps compensate for the limitations of a turn-based game.
-This rule only applies to pawns and only on the turn immediately after a pawn has moved two squares last turn.
+This rule only applies to pawns and only on the turn immediately after a pawn has moved two squares on its last turn.

 Castling